Temporary layoff schemes no cure-all in slow COVID recovery

 Independent British think-tank the Resolution Foundation, warning of the risk to workers in the hospitality sector, recommended a differentiated phase-out for sectors most hit by the lockdown.

-Some industries, such as airlines, have already bitten the bullet with a series of job losses at the likes of Ryanair , British Airways and Air France-KLM.
+Some industries, such as airlines, have already bitten the bullet with a series of job losses at the likes of Ryanair (RYA.I), British Airways (ICAG.L) and Air France-KLM (AIRF.PA).

 Governments, though, also needed to recognise that the post-COVID world might not be the same as life before, according to Roel Beetsma, MN Professor of Pension Economics, University of Amsterdam.